 A hunt through the census returns reveals the possible reason why the record breaks there.
 In 1901 Jane E. Thwaite aged 30 from West Scrafton is shown as married to Richard Thwaite (32), born and bred in Walden, and they have a 3 month-old daughter called Elizabeth.
 They farm at ‘West Rowton Gill’ and appear to have taken over the tenancy since the previous census of 1891.
 We assume that Jane’s middle name is Elizabeth and it is her whose account books we have.
 By 1911 and the next census, Richard has died.
 His widow Jane Elizabeth is now a farmer in her own account at ‘Routon Gill’.
 She has two young children at school, Elizabeth and Eleanor and she employs John Routh as cowman and shepherd.
 Does she give up keeping her accounts following her husband’s untimely death?
 Or does she redirect her energies to other business on the farm?

 There seems to be disagreement on the spelling of the farm’s name.
-Mary records it as Routengill, but on the modern OS map is it called ‘Rountengill Farm’ and lies at the far end of Walden near the head of the dale.
+Jane records it as Routengill, but on the modern OS map is it called ‘Rountengill Farm’ and lies at the far end of Walden near the head of the dale.

-We think we have tracked Mary’s West Hartlepool cheese buyers – they were called ‘Birks Bros’ and operated as grocers and tea dealers from a property on Stockton Street as this early twentieth century photograph from the Hartlepool History Now & Then website shows.
+We think we have tracked Jane’s West Hartlepool cheese buyers – they were called ‘Birks Bros’ and operated as grocers and tea dealers from a property on Stockton Street as this early twentieth century photograph from the Hartlepool History Now & Then website shows.
 By the mid 1950s they were still grocers but operating out of properties on Church Street and Musgrave Street according to the website.

 We’ve now been kindly supplied with more biographical detail about Jane: